FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-04-19-What-Is-A-VPN?.md

 #### Access Of Internal Resources

 As mentioned at the beginning of this article, a lot of people are now working from home.
 Companies around the world now have had to shift their workforce into a virtual space.
 Employees still need to be able to potentially access internal resources that are otherwise not available outside of their work's LAN.
 If we can mimmick another public IP on the internet, why can't we do the same for a LAN that we want to be a part of remotely?
-VPN's are exactly how you solved this problem.
+VPN's are exactly how you solve this problem.

 A company could set up a VPN server somewhere within the company, usually on the firewall or internal network, and have their employees connect to that VPN.
 The VPN server would be set up in a way that devices connected to it are allowed to interact and be part of the internal LAN.
 This way you can still access your companies internal resources from the comfort of your own home.
 No long commute required to be in the building to do the same thing!